 The basic grid-feeding function maintains the battery charged at the standard cycle voltage (absoption, floating, ...).
 If there is excess energy in the batteries then power is sent to the grid.
 Per example for an installation connected to a grid with battery full, if a solar charger connected to the battery raises the voltage, grid-feeding is done to maintain voltage at the floating level.

-14.15.2 Maximum grid-feeding current {1523}
+Maximum grid-feeding current {1523}

-This parameter allows setting a limit for the grid-feeding current.
-Whatever the setting of this parameter, the maximum current of the source is respected {1107} (Input limit).
+This parameter allows setting the current limit of the grid-feeding.
+Whatever the setting of this parameter, the maximum current of the source is respected {1107} (Power Sharing).